Spider-Admin/Frost-Repair/README.md

 Frost-Repair by Spider-Admin@Z+d9Knmjd3hQeeZU6BOWPpAAxxs is licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).

-The package "frost" and its content was taken from [Frost](http://jtcfrost.sourceforge.net/).
+The package "frost" and its content was taken from [Frost](https://jtcfrost.sourceforge.net/).
 I slightly changed the code to reduce the dependencies to the other parts of Frost.

+[^1]: Freemail requires a running Freenet node
-[^1]: Link requires a running Freenet node at http://localhost:8888/
+[^2]: Link requires a running Freenet node at http://localhost:8888/